 Tips for Effective Screening

-Skill Validation Tests: Incorporate quick, role-specific tests during screening to identify candidates with practical expertise.
+Incorporate skill validation tests to identify candidates with practical expertise.

 Interviews remain the centerpiece of the talent acquisition process, but their structure has evolved significantly to suit modern hiring needs.